Nuclear Engineering

 NUGN590COMPUTATIONAL REACTOR PHYSICS3.0

-Additionally, a 400- or 500-level Nuclear Physics class counts towards the credits required to fulfill core elective requirements.
-This is optional for Masters degrees but required for a PhD degree.
+Additionally, a 500-level Nuclear Physics class counts toward the credits required to fulfill core elective requirements.
+This is optional for Master's degrees but required for a PhD degree.

 Students will select additional coursework in consultation with their graduate advisor and their thesis committee (where applicable).
 Through these additional courses, students gain breadth and depth in their knowledge the Nuclear Engineering industry.